 Also, how heavy are the products that will be stored?
 It is important to choose the correct load-bearing storage units for your products, whether it be plastic, metal or wire storage.
 It may be advisable to overestimate the amount of weight-bearing you need so that there are no potential mishaps.

-Another thing to consider when choosing shelving units is how it will be utilized.
+Another thing to consider when choosing shelving units is how it will be utilised.
 Do you frequently move products around?
 Then you probably require mobile shelving (basically shelving on wheels).
 How high is the shelving going to be?
 Do you need storage that requires easy labelling options?

-Many people don’t utilize all of the space they could be by only using horizontal space.
+Many people don’t utilise all of the space they could be by only using horizontal space.
 Instead why not store products both horizontally and vertically?
 From the get-go buy the tallest storage racks and units that are able to fit comfortably in your stockroom.
 Even if you don’t have enough products to fill the space yet, it is a great way to prepare for future expansion.

 Out with the old